How to stay safe online: Personal Information

 Windows users will have to download a separate program, but there are free options available, such as KeePass.

-Another handy free tool is one provided by Microsoft, it's available here.
+Another handy free tool is one provided by Microsoft, available here.
 It's a password strength-checking tool, which will help when having to think up another new password: because of course, each password you use is much more secure when it's unique.

 Lastly, if you ever experience online harassment on the Internet, through social media or otherwise, start by blocking contact if you can, tell someone (this is probably the most important thing to do), and keep a record of the communication in case you have to escalate the problem to a mobile or Internet provider or the police.